craigargh/devops-notes/kubernetesNotes/kubernetes_notes.md

 In addition to `httpGet` liveness health checks, there are `tcpSocket` and `exec` liveness health checks.
 The `tcpSocket` check calls a TCP socket.
 The `exec` check can be used to run an arbitrary command in the container.
 If the `exec` returns a 0 exit code then the check is considered to have passed.

 A readiness probe check to see if the application is ready.
-[THEY ARE COVERED LATER IN THE BOOK]

 ### Resource Management